Parenting

 Single Parenting

 Single parenting is when the primary responsibility of raising the child falls on one individual.
 There are many single parents for a variety of reasons.
 No matter the reason, society has come a long way in its views on single parents and the resources available to help single parents.
-There are so many classes, books, mentors, and thousands of blog posts out there to help you learn everything you need to know on the topic.
+There are many classes, books, mentors, and thousands of blog posts out there to help you learn everything you need to know about the topic.

-Finding a solid support system that can help navigate the days ahead is important for everyone, but especially for someone who will be primarily a single parent.
-No one is expected nor should do this alone.
-Even the strongest of women will experience a moment they will need to reach out for help.
+Finding a solid support system that can help navigate the days ahead is important for everyone, but especially for someone who will be a single parent.
+No one is expected to nor should do this alone.
+Even the strongest of women will experience a moment when they need to reach out for help.
 As you make your birth plan, make a list of people, places and resources available to you as you embrace single parenting.
 If you do not know where to start, our directory can guide you to classes, social services and even places you can go for material assistance as well.
 Check it out!

 Co-Parenting

 Co-parenting is when the responsibility of raising the child is shared between the biological mother and father.
-Whenever possible this is a wonderful option for the child even if the couple does not decide to stay together.
+Whenever possible, this is a wonderful option for the child even if the couple does not decide to stay together.
 The parenting plan will include a schedule that is detailed in writing and should also include child support commitments.
 It is best to have these documents legally binding.

 Blended Families